jlosonsky/jlosonsky/README.md

 - 👀 I’m interested in this
 - 🌱 I’m currently out of office
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me do pice neali ste sem instrukcie co mam vlastne robit, len sa tu tulam

 <!---
 jlosonsky/jlosonsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.